CV Example for Academic Professional

 1. Areas of interests

-Coming to the first important section that is the area of interest.
+Coming to the first important section is the area of interest.
 Choosing the areas of interest is very crucial.
-Chose the main interest that you are applying for and then write other related topics.
-You can write different interests if you know how to relate them to the main interest.
+Choose the main interest that you are applying for and then write other related topics.
+You can write about different interests if you know how to relate them to the main interest.
 They have also to be related somehow to the past studies that you have done or the past subjects that you have read.